b3nn/Sig7Seg-i2c/README.md

 ## Install

-For Arudino, click the DOWNLOADS button in the top right corner in GitHub, rename the uncompressed folder *sig7seg-i2c*.
+For Arduino, click the DOWNLOADS button in the top right corner in GitHub, rename the uncompressed folder *sig7seg-i2c*.
 Place the *sig7seg-i2c* library folder your <arduinosketchfolder>/libraries/ folder.
 You may need to create the *libraries* subfolder if its your first library.
 Restart the IDE.
 This library also requires the [Adafruit MCP23017 library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library)

 For Particle boards, this library can be installed via the Library Manager in the Web IDE or via the command line.
 ```